 You can manipulate the graph to display either as a Line or Bar Chart and toggle what metrics you’d like to graph together by choosing the different toggles on the right side.

-At the bottom of the Overview section, there are three high level data sections for top searches (keywords), referrers, and landing pages.
+At the bottom of the Overview section, there are three high level data sections for top referrers, and entrance pages.
 The top five results for each section are shown.
 If you click View All for each data section, each corresponding tab will open.

 Top Referrers - What sites are people on immediately before coming into your site or rather, where are visitors coming into your site from.

-Top Landing Pages - What pages on your site are people hitting when they come in to your site.
+Top Entrance Pages - What pages on your site are people hitting when they come in to your site.